anoopar112/bearvim/README.md

 Bearvim uses packer to install all the plugins.
 All the plugins are in the plugins-setup page.
 You can add the plugins in the same page using packer.
-For more info refer packer documentation (here)[https://github.com/wbthomason/packer.nvim]
+For more info refer packer documentation [here](https://github.com/wbthomason/packer.nvim)

-# Keybindins
+# Keybindings

 This is the most opinianated section for this repository.
 But it is very easy to change also.

-The leader key is mapped to `space bar`.
+The leader key is mapped to `space`.

 ## Moving between splits.

 `space w j` move down the split.
 `space w k` move up the split.
 `space w h` move right the split.
 `space w l` move left the split.

 - pressing `jj` will get you out of the insert mode.